What’s Our Story?

+The buildings had fallen into disrepair and many committed volunteers rallied in the days after the purchase to make much needed repairs, starting with a new meta roof on the Main Hall.
 Once the roof was secure, twelve Dalhousie University Architecture students became the first group to hold a program at the Deanery Project.
-In a huge burst of inspiration and energy they designed and built the Cob Oven Pavilion, earth-plastered several interior walls, built a compost centre and milk-painted the exterior of the building, all in the space of nine days!
+In a huge burst of inspiration and energy they designed and built the Cob Oven Pavilion, earth-plastered several interior walls, built a compost centre, and milk-painted the exterior of the building, all in the space of nine days!

 A key goal for the organization is that all buildings on site should model low impact, energy efficient construction for both new builds and renovations.
 Natural building and permaculture design principles inform the site plan resulting in interesting inter-related patterns and functions among the buildings.